Governance

 Learning and engagement

-A sign language training on our Code of Conduct for employees in Brazil
+A sign language training session on our Code of Conduct for employees in Brazil

 Following the introduction of the Group’ Global Anti-Bribery Policy in 2020, the Group introduced an e-learning course in 2021 to help ensure that employees understand and comply with the policy.
 It also further engaged leaders in each region in embedding the policy in their operations.
-In 2023, the Group will provide an updated e-learning course to reflect its updated global Code of Conduct.
+In 2023, the Group launched an updated mandatory e-learning course on the Code of Conduct in most regions.
+The average regional completion rate for employees with a corporate account was 93% as of December 31, 2023.

-The Group has an extensive training program strategically deployed in each region to help ensure Group employees are educated on the compliance risks most relevant to their work.
-In 2022, 1,249 live and online sessions were held globally.
+The Group strategically deploys an extensive training program in each region to help ensure Group employees are educated on the compliance risks most relevant to their work.
+In 2023, 1,142 live and online sessions were held globally.
 Employees, including sales team members, receive training on topics such as anti-corruption and antitrust/competition.
-Training on anti-corruption addresses the company’s policy against all forms of corruption and covers topics such as bribery, facilitating payments, gifts and entertainment, money laundering, and political contributions.
+Training on anti-corruption addresses the Group’s policy against all forms of corruption and covers topics such as bribery, facilitating payments, gifts and entertainment, money laundering, and political contributions.

 In addition to live training sessions, the Group also uses e-learning training for targeted groups of employees.
-In 2022, the average regional completion rate for employees targeted for e-learning was 90 percent.
-Topics covered by e-learning in 2022 included, but not limited to, the Code of Conduct, anti-bribery, antitrust and data protection.
+In 2023, the average regional completion rate for employees targeted for e-learning was 87% .
+Topics covered by e-learning in 2023 included, but not limited to, the Code of Conduct, anti-bribery, antitrust and data protection.

 Tailored publicity related to the Group’s ethics and compliance program is organized on a regional or local level, with the support of common global tools.
 The Group is increasingly enhancing the communication efforts to incorporate digital messages and resources.